-The transatlantic "special relationship" is changing.
 The financial crisis and new politics are recasting what was always an edgy mix of admiration and rivalry.
-How will UK and US banks emerge from this turbulent time, asks Arthur Allan. ncle Sam has wielded his cane again.
-The Royal Bank of Scotland is the latest UK institution to feel the smack of firm American government, in the shape of a long-predicted fine for its LIBOR misbehaviour.
+How will UK and US banks emerge from this turbulent time, asks Arthur Allan.

 This time, of course, Britain as a whole will be sharing the pain.
 Since RBS is 81 per cent owned by the Government, it's UK taxpayers who will effectively be paying the bulk of the fine.